lps83/atc-recorder/readme.md

 **DEBUG_MODE:** Dive deep with logs and temporary files.
 **SILENCE_THRESHOLD:** Tweak the silence detection dB threshold.
 **SILENCE_DURATION:** Define what duration should qualify as silence.

-###  👏 Acknowledgements

-Huge shoutout to:

-**OpenAI's ChatGPT**: Their relentless support was pivotal in this venture. 🤖 The entire aviation community: Flying high because of their dedication. 🛫